 Viewing and Editing in Excel From Business Central

-With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, you can also view the records using Microsoft Excel.
+With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, you can export the list to Microsoft Excel, and view it there.
 Depending on the page, you have two options for viewing in Excel.
+Both options are available from the Share icon at the top of a page.
 You can either select the Open in Excel action or the Edit in Excel action on the page.
 This article explains the differences between the two actions.

 Open in Excel

 With the Open in Excel action, you can make changes to the records in Excel, but you can't publish the changes back to Business Central.
-You can only save the changes to Excel file on your computer.
+You can only save the changes to Excel file, without affecting data in Business Central.

 With this action, Excel respects any filters on the page that limit the records shown.
 The Excel workbook will contain the same rows and columns that appear on the page in Business Central.

 This action works on both on Windows and macOS.

 Starting with update 18.3, you can also view lists that are shown in page parts, like the lines in a sales order.

 For Business Central on-premises, the Open in Excel action is available by default.
 However, if you set up Business Central on-premises for editing data in Excel, then the Open in Excel action is replaced by the Edit in Excel action.